Exact and sampling methods for mining higher-order motifs in large hypergraphs: Experimental evaluation

 \subsection{Datasets}

 We collected a variety of real-world datasets from different domains, describing face-to-face interactions, co-authorship relations and e-mail communications.
 Co-authorship data (\texttt{dblp}, \texttt{history} and \texttt{geology})~\cite{benson2018simplicial} is naturally encoded as a set of nodes (the authors) involved in higher-order interactions (the scientific papers).
-Also E-mail data (\texttt{EU})~\cite{benson2018simplicial} is naturally encoded as a set of higher-order interactions, since e-mails can have multiple recipients at the same time.
+Also E-mail data (\texttt{EU})~\cite{benson2018simplicial} is naturally encoded as a set of higher-order interactions since e-mails can have multiple recipients at the same time.
 However, higher-order interactions need to be inferred from pairwise relations in data about face-to-face interactions (\texttt{primary school} and \texttt{high school})~\cite{benson2018simplicial}.
 In this case, cliques of size $k$ are promoted to group interactions of order $k$, if the corresponding dyadic encounters happened at the same time.
 The summary statistics of the datasets are reported in Table~\ref{tab:datasets}.
+The datasets, as well as the preprocessing scripts, are publicly available~\cite{code2022sampling}.